Page Reviewed / Updated - Apr. 2019

-The Older Americans Act (OAA) is a federal program, which gives money to each state to provide assistance to elderly Americans who live outside of nursing homes to help them remain living independently in their homes.
+The Older Americans Act (OAA) is a federal program that gives money to each state to provide assistance to elderly Americans who live outside of nursing homes.
+The goal is to help them remain living independently in their homes.
 In South Carolina, the federal money is distributed to 10 local agencies.
 These are referred to as Area Agencies on Aging (AAA).
 Each local agency establishes a series of programs with the funds they have been granted.
 Some agencies provide assistance themselves, while others choose to sub-contract out the hands-on assistance to local providers.

 The services each Area Agency on Aging provides differs in each region of the state.
 Typically, they include home delivered and / or congregate meals, information and referrals, transportation assistance, and caregiver support and training.

 When seeking assistance from SC AAA’s under the Older Americans Act funding, one needs to think both of eligibility criteria and prioritization to constituents.

 Any senior resident of South Carolina aged 60+ is eligible to receive assistance under the Older Americans Act.
 However, funding is finite.
 Each agency receives a limited amount of funding each year and therefore each agency is forced to prioritize who within the counties they serve receives services.
 Also, they will determine if there will be sliding scale fees for services.

 Minorities, especially those with limited English skills, rural area residents, particularly those with limited options for other assistance in their geographic areas, and lower income seniors are prioritized for services.
 Prioritization is at the AAA level, not statewide.

 Each Area Agency on Aging offers different benefits in their region.
 Not all of the following are available in all areas.

 South Carolina residents in need of assistance or their caregivers should contact the AAA that serves the county in which they live.
 Note that in SC, Area Agencies on Aging are also referred to as Aging and Disability Resource Centers (ARDCs).